 My preference is to bring some Indonesian Rupiah and home currency.
 And only use the ATM or credit card for emergencies.

 Can I Use Credit Card In Bali?

-Yes, credit cards are accepted all over Bali but in the more small local family ran businesses they will more than likely not have the facilities to accept credit cards.
+Yes, credit cards are accepted all over Bali but the more small local family ran businesses will more than likely not have the facilities to accept credit cards.
 In large cities and touristy areas, credit cards are generally accepted.

 Remember there might be at least a 3 percent fee added to the final price by the hotel or retailer.

 How Much Money Do I Need For A Month In Bali?

 You can visit Bali on a budget of $20 to $40 a day.
 This includes accommodation and food but it may be a little tight especially if you want to enjoy the nightlife and go doing activities.
 A good budget would be closer to $100 a day.